cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 5. Helps patients move away from abusive affectional ties towards healthier relationships (p.
 299)
 6. Leads to greater self-reliance based on confidence in the therapist (pp. 144, 151)

-**Key Concepts**
-- **Attachment**: safety and protection, proximity, emotional availability, lifelong, active throughout life-cycle
-- **Internal working models (IWMs)**: active representations of attachment experiences
-- **Secure base**: foundation for exploration and development of self-reliance
-- **Therapy relationship**: unique attachment relationship providing a secure base
-- **Exploration**: retrieving memories, validating emotions, mapping out past IWMs, correcting transference distortions, developing a coherent narrative
-- **Self-reliance**: confidence in the therapist and oneself.

-### ATTACHMENT-BASED PSYCHOTHERAPY

-**Attachment-Based Psychotherapy (ABP)**

-* Developed by Karl Heinz Brisch, based on Bowlby's and Ainsworth's theories
-* Therapist acts as a secure attachment figure
-* Encourages patients to explore current attachment strategies and their appropriateness
-* Focuses on patient's recognition and understanding of attachment patterns
-* Goal: Help patients establish greater awareness of attachment strategies and their applicability in current life

 **Dynamic-Maturational Model Integrative Treatment (DMM)**

 * Developed by Patricia Crittenden